Single data center deployment

 - Other possible configuration settings are described in the cassandra.yaml configuration file.

 - Set virtual nodes correctly for the type of data center.
-DataStax recommends using virtual nodes only on data centers running purely Cassandra workloads.
-See Setting up virtual nodes in About virtual nodes.
+DataStax recommends using virtual nodes only on data centers running Cassandra real-time workloads.
+See Virtual nodes.

-This configuration example describes installing a six node cluster spanning two racks in a single data center.
+This configuration example describes installing a 6 node cluster spanning 2 racks in a single data center.
+The default consistency level is QUORUM.

 Suppose the nodes have the following IPs and one node per rack will serve as a